Brunno-DaSilva/active-directory-app/README.md

 # Active Directory App

+### Overview:

-### Creating an ADA CRUD App step-by-step using MongoDB, Express, React Views, and Node.
-The intension of this guide is not to give you all the answers but to provide a workflow and structure when building a CRUD app.
+Creating an ADA CRUD App step-by-step using MongoDB, Express, React Views, and Node.

+`The intension of this guide is to provide a workflow and structure when building a CRUD app.`

 ### Creating a CRUD APP